PLC Ladder Programming Training Course

 CANoe for CAN Compact Training

-28 HoursCANoe is a comprehensive software tool developed by Vector that is used for the development, testing, and analysis of in-vehicle networks and ECUs, especially those using the CAN (Controller Area Network) protocol.
+28 HoursCANoe is a comprehensive software tool developed by Vector, widely used for the development, testing, and analysis of in-vehicle networks and ECUs, particularly those based on the CAN (Controller Area Network) protocol.

-This instructor-led, live training (online or onsite) is aimed at beginner-level to intermediate-level automotive engineers and testers who wish to use CANoe to simulate, test, and analyze CAN-based communication systems..
+This instructor-led, live training (available online or on-site) is designed for beginner to intermediate-level automotive engineers and testers who aim to use CANoe for simulating, testing, and analysing CAN-based communication systems.

 By the end of this training, participants will be able to:

-- Install and configure CANoe and its components
+- Install and configure CANoe along with its components

-- Understand CAN protocol fundamentals and message framing
+- Understand the fundamentals of the CAN protocol and message framing

-- Create simulations for ECUs and CAN networks using CAPL scripting
+- Develop simulations for ECUs and CAN networks using CAPL scripting

-- Monitor, analyze, and debug CAN traffic effectively
+- Effectively monitor, analyse, and debug CAN traffic

 Programming and Operating Fanuc and Epson Robots